 (1) Dieticians Association of Australia

-Food Scientist, Food Technologist, Food Standards Officer, Market Researcher, Science Communicators, Scientific Data Analyst, Scientific Officer, Government or Corporate Policy Adviser, Marketing - Agriculture, Food and Wine, Health Promotion Professional, Community Nutritionist, Public Health Nutritionist, Research and Education, Government or Corporate Food and Nutrition
+Food Scientist, Food Technologist, Farmer, Food Standards Officer, Flavour Chemist, Market Researcher, Science Communicators, Scientific Data Analyst, Scientific Officer, Government or Corporate Policy Adviser, Health Promotion Professional, Community Nutritionist, Public Health Nutritionist, Research and Education, Food Engineer, Food Scientist, Sports Nutritionist

 Students gain experience in communication, project management, research and team work, they learn about regulatory frameworks ensuring that they can contribute to the food and health industries of the future.

 Academic Program Rules

 The Calendar is a comprehensive handbook of the University's academic program rules.

 |Year1||S1||BIOLOGY 1101 Biology I: Molecules, Genes and Cells

 CHEM 1101 Foundations of Chemistry IA